sss-lehigh/remus-tutorial-2025/tutorial/getting_started.md

 containers.
 :::

-From inside the container, in the `/root` folder, check out the remus repository.
+From inside the container, in the `/root` folder, clone the remus repository.
 Note that by checking out your repository from *inside* of the Docker instance, you are guaranteed that line endings will be correct regardless of whether your development machine uses Linux, MacOS, or Windows.

 ```bash
 git clone https://github.com/sss-lehigh/remus-tutorial-2025.git